-- 4.0 Processing Personal Information in Accordance with International Standard and Applicable Law - 4.1 This International Standard sets forth a minimum set of requirements for the Processing of Personal Information relating to Participants-by Anti-Doping Organizations and their third-party agents Third-Party Agents in the context of their anti-doping activities.
-Anti-Doping Activities.
-All Anti-Doping Organizations must comply with this Standard, even when its requirements exceed those arising under the Anti-Doping Organization's applicable data protection and privacy laws, reflecting the vital need to protect the privacy of Participants and other persons involved in and associated with anti-doping in sport. - [4.1 Comment: Anti-Doping Organizations, along with any agents Third-Party Agents that Process Personal Information for or on behalf of Anti-Doping Organizations, minimally must comply with the requirements set forth in this International Standard, provided that such compliance does not breach other applicable laws.
-In cases where compliance with this International Standard may cause an Anti-Doping Organization to breach other applicable laws, those laws shall prevail, which will not lead to a determination of non-compliance with the World Anti-Doping Code.] - 4.2 Anti-Doping Organizations may be subject to data protection and privacy laws and regulations that impose requirements that exceed those arising under this International Standard.
-In such circumstances, Anti-Doping Organizations must ensure that their Processing of Personal Information complies with all such data protection and privacy laws and regulations. - [4.2 Comment: Anti-Doping Organizations in certain countries may be subject to laws and regulations that govern their Processing of Personal Information relating to natural persons in addition to Participants, such as their own employees or staff employed by other Anti-Doping Organizations, or impose additional restrictions going beyond this International Standard.
-In all such cases, Anti-Doping Organizations will be expected to comply with applicable data protection laws and regulations.]
+4.0 Processing Personal Information in Accordance with International Standard and Applicable Law

+4.1 This International Standard sets forth a minimum set of requirements for applicable to the Processing of Personal Information by Anti-Doping Organizations and their Third-Party Agents in the context of their Anti-Doping Activities.
+All Anti-Doping Organizations must comply with this Standard, even when its requirements exceed those arising under the Anti-Doping Organization's applicable data protection and or privacy laws, reflecting the vital need to protect the privacy of Participants and other persons involved in and associated with anti-doping in sport.

+[4.1 Comment: Anti-Doping Organizations, along with any Third-Party Agents that Process Personal Information for or on behalf of Anti-Doping Organizations, minimally must comply with the requirements set forth in this International Standard, provided that such compliance does not breach other applicable laws.
+In cases where compliance with the requirements of this International Standard may cause an Anti-Doping Organization to breach other applicable laws, those laws shall prevail, which.
+This result will not lead to a determination of non-compliance with the World Anti-Doping Code.]

+4.2 Anti-Doping Organizations may be subject to data protection and privacy laws and regulations that impose requirements that exceed those arising under this International Standard.
+In such circumstances, Anti-Doping Organizations must ensure that their Processing of Personal Information complies with all such data protection and privacy laws and regulations.

+[4.2 Comment: Anti-Doping Organizations in certain countries may be subject to laws and regulations that govern their Processing of Personal Information relating to natural personsPersons in addition to Participants, such as their own employees or staff employed by other Anti-Doping Organizations, or impose additional restrictions going beyond this International Standard.
+In all such cases, Anti-Doping Organizations will beare expected to comply with applicable data protection laws and regulations.]

-5.0 Processing Relevant and Proportionate Personal Information law, regulation or compulsory legal process, provided such Processing does not conflict with applicable privacy and data protection laws.
+5.0 Processing Relevant and Proportionate Personal Information

-5.1 Anti-Doping Organizations shall only Process Personal Information where necessary and appropriate to fulfillconduct their responsibilitiesAnti-Doping Activities under the Code (such as those identified in Articles 2, 4.4, 5-8, 10-16 and 18-20) and International Standards, or where otherwise required by applicable
+5.1 Anti-Doping Organizations shall only Process Personal Information where necessary and appropriate relevant, in order to conduct their Anti-Doping Activities under the Code (such-as those identified in Articles 2, 4.4, 5-8, 10-16 and 18-20) and International Standards, or where otherwise required by applicable law, regulation or compulsory legal process, provided such Processing does not conflict with applicable privacy and data protection laws.